The quantum Kibble-Zurek mechanism: the role of boundary conditions, endpoints and kink types: Boundary Conditions

-We also examine the scenario of periodic boundary conditions (PBC).
-In Figure \ref{fig:TFIMpbc}, we compare the scaling of the kink density for the antiferromagnetic TFIM under PBC for two system sizes, $L = 200$ (the system size compatible with the periodicity of the ground state) and $L = 201$ (the system size non-compatible with the ground-state periodicity, often called anti-periodic boundary conditions in the field-theory context).
-We see that $\mu$ is independent of this choice.
+We also examine the scenario of periodic (PBC) and anti-periodic boundary conditions (APBC) by considering antiferromagnetic Ising model on a closed loops with even and odd number of sites that are correspondingly compatible and incompatible with the ordered phase.
+In Fig.~\ref{fig:TFIMpbc}, we compare the scaling of the kink density for the antiferromagnetic Ising model under PBC for two system sizes, $L = 200$ (the system size compatible with the periodicity of the ground state) and $L = 201$ (the system size incompatible with the ground-state periodicity, often called anti-periodic boundary conditions in the field-theory context).
+In both cases, the extracted KZ critical exponent is $0.4989\pm0.0023$, indicating that $\mu$ is independent of this choice.

-In Figure \ref{fig:kinksdistributionboundary} we demonstrate the distribution of local density of kinks along the chain under various boundary conditions for the TFIM (Figure \ref{fig:kinksdistributionboundary}(a)) and the 3-state Potts model (Figure \ref{fig:kinksdistributionboundary}(b)).
-Both models exhibit remarkably similar kink distributions when subjected to the same boundary conditions.
+In Fig.~\ref{fig:kinksdistributionboundary}, we present the local kink density along the chain under various boundary conditions for the Ising model (Fig.~\ref{fig:kinksdistributionboundary}(a)) and the Potts model (Fig.~\ref{fig:kinksdistributionboundary}(b)).
+Both models exhibit remarkably similar kink distribution profiles when subjected to identical boundary conditions.
 For the periodic boundaries, the kink distribution, as expected, is uniform across the chain.
 For open and fixed boundaries---whether fixed in the same or opposite directions---kinks tend to accumulate near, but not directly adjacent to, the boundaries, reaching zero at the edges.
-Remarkably, the total number of kinks is the same for fixed and periodic boundary conditions, with only the distribution being affected.
+Remarkably, although the total number of kinks is the same under fixed and periodic boundary conditions, their spatial distribution along the chain differs.

 When boundaries are open but free, the peak in the kink distribution observed for fixed boundaries disappears, although the kinks density still decreases toward the boundaries.
 Under these conditions, the total number of kinks is reduced compared to the fixed boundary conditions.